 Cameron trailed off into silence for a few moments, before saying, "Um, forgive me.
 I've kind of lost.. where I was going with that.
 You ever get a picture in your head for just a moment, and then lose it, irretrievably?"
 They all nodded.
 "Anyway, maybe I'll get a chance to look at plans for one of the new engines someday.
 I expect this is rather a fusion of magic and science, that will work better than either one would alone.
 What I've heard is that the magic somehow drives the new engine, which actually provides the work that moves the wagon or carriage.
 Meanwhile, the magic doesn't dissipate because it hasn't done any real work itself.
 It merely cycles through the engine and back into the enchantment engine, and then repeats the process as long as the engine is engaged.
 I'm sorry, I'm speaking of two separate engines here.
 The enchantment engine is actually quite different from... the engine that does the real work...."

-He shook his head, and continued, "Now, to get into your other questions, Tom, magic is still an expensive thing.
-You know that it takes a Sorreter a certain amount of mental and physical energy to produce and direct magic; or rather, well... the common usage of the term 'magic' is a bit inaccurate.
-It's tricky to explain the proper technical definition, really.
-The word's actually an abstract concept, more than anything tangible.
-We all have within us various energies, as I said, though to simply call them 'physical' and 'mental' is oversimplifying.
-There are actually several different types of energies, which is too complicated to go into in detail right now, and not really necessary.
-Suffice to say, Sorreters learn to direct and mix these energies in specific ways to create desired 'energy compounds,' of which there are a great deal more types than the original energies.
+"Anyway.
+We all have within us various energies, as I said.
+I called them 'physical' and 'mental' energies, but that's oversimplifying.
+There are actually several different types of energies, collectively referred to as 'chakra.'
+It would be too complicated to go into in detail about all the different kinds of chakra, and not really necessary.
+Suffice to say, Sorreters learn to direct and mix their chakra in specific ways to create desired 'energy compounds,' of which there are a great deal more types than the original energies.
 Kind of like mixing three primary colors in different ways to produce an entire spectrum of different colors.
-Anyway, while the energies in their original forms perform natural functions autonomically, there's not much they could do that we'd think of as 'magic,' per se.
-However, the energy compounds, collectively referred to as 'mana,' are the source of our magic.
-So, using up our mana to cast spells drains us of the energies of which the mana is made up, the same as any normal physical or mental work would.
+Anyway, while the chakra in its original forms perform natural functions autonomically, there's not much it could do that we'd think of as 'magic,' per se.
+However, the energy compounds, collectively referred to as 'mana,' are the source of our magic; or rather, our ability to cast spells.
+The word 'magic' is what Sorreters use to refer to the results of those spells, even if non-Sorreters think of the word as referring to the casting of spells, and would probably also use it for the energy source that powers those spells in the first place.
+Anyway, using up our mana to cast spells drains us of the chakra of which it's made up, the same as any normal physical or mental work would.
 And of course, just as with normal exertions, our energies may be replenished with food and rest.
 And just as with normal labors, it's reasonable to expect suitable compensation for magical work.
 Hence, as I said to begin with, magic is expensive."

 "Wait, do you mean to say that you're being constantly monitored?"